San Telmo essential free tour: Tango: History and legends, markets and museums

 From there, we will walk to the Mafalda statue, and if the line is not too long, we will take the famous photo.

-The next stop is the "Casa Mínima," which is the smallest house museum in Buenos Aires, but not before stopping at the Zanjón de Granados, another museum where you can explore the underground tunnels of San Telmo.
-Here we will begin the tango chapter of this tour, passing by the iconic tango bars, "Michelangelo," "El Viejo Almacén," and "Bar Sur."
-This will be our stop to talk about the history of tango and the legends of San Telmo, as it is here where this wonderful dance was born.
+The next stop is "la casa mínima," which is the smallest house museum in Buenos Aires, not without first stopping at the Zanjón de Granados, another museum where you can explore the underground tunnels of San Telmo.
+Here we will begin the tango chapter of this tour, passing by the iconic tango bars, "Michelangelo" and "el viejo Almacen."
+It will be our stop to talk about the history of tango and legends of San Telmo, as it is here where this wonderful dance was born.
 The mystique of tango lives and is felt in San Telmo.
 If you haven't decided which tango show to see, I can show you different options.

 We will stop to see the beautiful San Pedro Telmo Church and the Penitentiary Museum (former Women's Prison).